-The share price has gone crazy in the month of November 2020.
-From the bottom of Top 20, Bajaj Finserv has risen into Top 15 highest share prices.
+The share price has gone crazy in the last few months.
+From the bottom of Top 20, Bajaj Finserv has risen into Top 13 highest share prices in India.

 Sanofi India is a debt-free pharmaceutical company.
 The common man might have heard of a product called ‘Soframycin’.

 It’s a reliable multi-national company which gives out excellent dividends.
 The stock has also given decent returns of 14% over the last 10 years.